obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 **internalURL**

 string, read-only.
 The internal URL of the database manager.
-This can be used to construct URLs for internal replication.
+This can be used by local HTTP clients to communicate with the database.
+For local-to-local replication, use the database `name` property.

 ### Methods